AgnosticUI/agnosticui/README.md

 I was too, and so I've built AgnosticUI with the hopes I'll never have to build a library of component primitives completely from scratch again.

-If you're about to build a Design System, consider using AgnosticUI as a point of departure scaffolding—it's themable via CSS custom properties, and has React, Vue, and Svelte implementations.
+If you're about to build a Design System, consider using AgnosticUI to scaffold your initial components—it's themable via CSS custom properties, and has React, Vue, and Svelte starter implementations.

 ## Usage